pho09/pi/README.md

 # pi
-repository for the projects developed on pi
+repository for the projects developed on pi.
+This change was made from my pi